otigon/automated-jb2a-animations/README.md

 The module reads the data passed through Chat Cards to get the **Name** of the item, as well as reading the item's **Source** Field.
 It pairs animations from the JB2A module with items having the name they were designed for.

 ### Source Field is only available in the DnD5e System currently.
 I am working to add better customization fields based on Core Foundry to be used in other systems.
+For PF1, the best (current) way to change colors of effects is to add that color to the Name field

 A good breakdown of what words the module looks for are in this reference PDF: https://github.com/otigon/automated-jb2a-animations/blob/main/PDF/Keywords%20and%20Colors.pdf